Meet Your Advocates

 The Carthage Equity & Inclusion Certificate Program guides administrators, faculty, and staff in expanding and deepening their intercultural competency to foster a positive campus community and climate of all individuals.

 Individuals commit to self-development by devoting 30-50 hours to learning experiences that advance cross-cultural understandings.
 Each applicant agrees to participate in a variety of self-selected learning experiences to enhance their knowledge, skills, and disposition in support of making Carthage a place where all can feel a sense of belonging.

 The Anti-Racism and Intercultural Seminar Experience (ARISE) for first-year students is a two-semester process of personal and relational growth.
 All first-year students are assigned an ARISE coach, trained to administer and review the Intercultural Development Inventory assessment.

 Carthage College “SafeZones” are inclusive spaces for individuals who identify as part of the LGBTQ+ communities, and where all people can feel welcome and safe to talk about LGBTQ+ issues.
 Carthage has many staff and faculty across campus who have completed SafeZone training.

 In December 2021, a representative group of Black/African-American Carthage students requested that the College create a directory to highlight the positions and email addresses of Carthage employees who self-identify as Black/African-American.
-This directory was created and shared in January 2022, with the assistance of Michele Hancock in the Office of Equity and Inclusion for Culture Change, Karin Graves in Human Resources, Dana Kroll in the Office of the President, Nate Stewart in Athletics, and Kimberlie Goldsberry in Student Affairs.
+This directory was created and shared in January 2022, with the assistance of Michele Hancock in the Office of Equity and Inclusion for Culture Change, Karin Graves in Human Resources, Dana Kroll in the Office of the President, and Nate Stewart in Athletics.